Cistern of Philoxenos: Construction

 The reservoir has a surface area of 3640 m2, storing 40,000 m3 of water.
 The cistern is composed of a large hypostyle chamber supported by vaults.
 The 224 columns, each 14 to 15 meters tall, are made of marble from nearby Marmara Island.
 Each column is a superposition of two columns, joined by a marble ring.
 The floor of the cistern was later reinforced, so that only the upper column and a short sleeve of the lower column are thus visible.
 The original height can be seen in an excavated pond with four columns in the middle of the cistern.
 Most of the columns, and also the caps, are engraved with a Greek mason's mark.

 Restoration

-The cistern was restored by Justinian I in the 6th century, after the palace was completely destroyed in a fire in 475.
+The cistern was restored by Justinian I in the 6th century, after the Palace of Lausus was completely destroyed in a fire in 475.
 After the conquest of the city by the Ottomans in 1453, the cistern fell into disuse, and was forgotten until rediscovered during the construction of Fazli Pasha's palace on the same site in the 17th century.

+In 1826, roughly 100 members of the Janissary Corps drowned after fleeing into the cistern during the Auspicious Incident.